 Each airline has different allotments and fees for pets in cabin.
 For example, Delta allows up to 8 pets in cabin per flight (4 in the main cabin, 2 in business, 2 in first) for a fee of $125 per flight.
 Letting the airline know ahead of time can also ensure you are not putting the flight over its maximum number of pets allowed.

-If you have a disability that requires a service or emotional support animal, make sure to contact the airline and double check the required paperwork, usually a letter from your physician stating your disability and reason for needing the animal in flight.
+If you have a disability that requires a service or emotional support animal, make sure to contact the airline and double check the required paperwork, usually a form from your physician stating your disability and reason for needing the animal in flight, a form from your veterinarian, and a form filled out by yourself.

 Which carriers to use?